mynah22/Homelab-Guides/firstConfig.md

     * Pull USB stick and reboot

 - If all goes well, your server should reboot and load ESXI
     * ***Note: if installation succeeded but you still have difficulty booting to ESXI (particularly the 'No system disk' message on boot), you probably need to reconfigure your RAID Setup.
 Your best bet is to follow the 'Initialize disk in RAID menu' section above once more.
-If that does not work go ahead and reinsert the USB sitck where you have the ESXI 6.0.0 installer and reinstall ESXI.
-I have been batting 1.000 in getting disks to boot if I: enter RAID controller menu, delete all logical drives, create new logical drive, select new logical drive as boot device, boot to usb & install hypervisor, remove USB and reboot to hypervisor.
-Once the boot disk is booting leave it alone; adding and removing non-boot devies seems to work without any real trouble, as does installing new bootable OSes on a logical drive that currently boots.***
+If that does not work go ahead and reinsert the USB sitck where you have the ESXI 6.0.0 installer and reinstall ESXI.***
+        * I have been batting 1.000 in getting disks to boot if I:
+            1. enter RAID controller menu
+            2. delete all logical drives
+            3. create new logical drive
+            4. select new logical drive as boot device
+            5. boot to usb & install hypervisor
+            6. remove USB and reboot to hypervisor
+        * Once the boot disk succeeds in booting just leave it alone; adding and removing non-boot devies seems to work without any real trouble, as does installing new bootable OSes on a logical drive that currently boots
     * Further configuration is done via the webgui. you will need to connect to your server over the network
     * either plug the server's first logical NIC (port 1) into your home network, or plug one end of an ehternet cable into port 1, and one directly into your computer (diagrams)
     * once dhcp succeeds (you plugged into your home network) or fails (you plugged directly into your computer) the IP address of the server will be listed